 - Create and image based on a theme within the hair and beauty sector

 - Head massage

+- Apply skin tanning techniques

 - Shaping and colouring eyebrows

 - The Art of Dressing hair

-- The Art of colouring hair

-This is an ideal opportunity for learners who prefer a more practical and vocational experience.
+This is an ideal opportunity for pupils who prefer a more practical and vocational experience.
 There is lots of 'hands-on' activity.
 Practical work is assessed internally, as are the theory assignments.
 There are no minimum entry requirements.

+Employment opportunities:

-Employment opportunities: Beauty Therapist, Hairdresser, Salon receptionist
+Beauty Therapist, Hairdresser, Salon receptionist

-Important dates Events
+Important dates Events Revision links

-Revision links Events